 A Answers (9)

-Patricia Raymond, MD, Internal Medicine, answeredDiverticulosis (sometimes called tics) is simply potholes in your colon.
+Patricia Raymond, MD, Gastroenterology, answeredDiverticulosis (sometimes called tics) is simply potholes in your colon.
 And these divots have no symptoms unless they become plugged with poo.
 As stool has bacteria in it, the plugged diverticulosis becomes an abscess.
 We call this condition diverticulitis.

 Diverticulosis is a condition where there are pockets in the colon, says Joseph Thornton, MD, a colorectal surgeon at Sunrise Hospital.
 In this video, he says better diets are reducing incidence of diverticulosis.